jdittrich/userNeedResearchBook/text/allURBook.md

-The questions we want to ask should encourage answers that describe experiences and give some insight into the why and how of the users activities and motivations.
-This type of questions is called »open question« as they don’t have a determined set of answers.
+The questions we want to ask should encourage answers which describe experiences and give some insight into the why and how of the users activities and motivations.
+This type of question is called »open question« as they don’t have a determined set of answers.

 <div class="example">